simo-tuomisto/data-format-tests/talk/io-presentation.md

 ## Profiling vs understanding

 - Quite often when talking about I/O we'll use terms such as `Megabytes per second` or `I/O operations per second`

+. . .

 - Profiling is good, but more often **understanding what we're trying to accomplish with the data** is more important

+. . .

+- Knowing that you're shoveling crap fast doesn't help with the fact that you're still shoveling crap

 ## Profiling vs understanding